Python API

 name='database_name',

-ignore_if_exists=True, # If you want to raise error if the database exists, set False
+ignore_if_exists=True, # To raise error if the database exists, set False

 properties={'key': 'value'} # optional database properties